Orkhon Valley & Vastness of the Gobi Desert Trip

 Meals: Breakfast, Lunch

-Driving distance: 360 km mainly on the paved roads takes 6 – 6.5 hours
+Driving distance: 360 km mainly on the paved roads takes 6 to 6.5 hours

 TOUR PRICE PER PERSON